Federal Student Loan Default

 Are you in default?
 Here's how to find out and fix it.

 It’s important to know that you’re not alone.
 Contrary to what many people think, older adults are the fastest growing group of student loan borrowers.
-There are over 9 million borrowers age 50 and older, this number has grown significantly in the past two decades.
+There are over 9 million borrowers age 50 and older; this number has grown significantly in the past two decades.

 What does it mean to be delinquent or in default on my Federal student loans?

-Federal student loans do not have a statute of limitations so the federal government will continue to collect on them.
-They are also difficult to remove through bankruptcy, so it is critically important that you take action if your loans are in default, even if you are feeling stress and anxiety about facing the debt.
+Federal student loans do not have a statute of limitations so the federal government will continue to collect payments on them.
+They are also difficult to remove through bankruptcy, so it is critically important that you act if your loans are in default, even if you are feeling stress and anxiety about facing the debt.
 The garnishment may cause financial hardship and make it more difficult for you to afford essential expenses like rent, food, or medicine.
 If you are having trouble paying for household bills, consider these resources from AARP Foundation.

 Log in to your account at StudentAid.gov.
 Your account dashboard will show you all the federal loans that you owe and their status.
-Additionally, if you are in default, the Federal Student Aid office will be sending emails notifying borrowers of what steps to take.
+Additionally, if you are in default, the Federal Student Aid office will send emails notifying borrowers of what steps to take.
 As a reminder, to protect yourself from scams, do not share your StudentAid.gov login details with anyone.

-- To get your loans current, your loan servicer will require that you either 1) pay the total past due balance or, if you can’t afford that, 2) request a retroactive deferment or forbearance.
-This can bring your account current.
-Please be prepared for long wait times when you call your loan servicer(s).
+- To bring your loans current, your loan servicer will require that you either 1) pay the total past due balance, or if you can’t afford that, 2) call your loan servicer(s) to request a retroactive deferment or forbearance, which can bring your account to current.
+Please prepare for long wait times when calling your loan servicer(s).

 - You may also be eligible for loan discharge programs, including the Total and Permanent Disability Discharge program (or TPD).